Income-driven repayment (IDR) plans set your monthly student loan payment at an amount that’s deemed affordable based on your income and family size.

 Your eligibility for an IBR plan will be determined after you submit your application and your financial information is reviewed.

-2. How is my monthly payment amount calculated again?
+2. How is my monthly income-based payment amount calculated?

 All of the income-driven repayment plans will be based on your discretionary income.
 The percentage will vary depending on which plan you use to pay your loan.